LastCallMedia/Drupal-Scaffold/docs/tools/composer.md

 Composer
 ========

 We recommend using [Composer](https://getcomposer.org) to manage all third party PHP code dependencies, include contributed Drupal modules and themes.
-Composer comes pre-installed in the `drupal` container.
+Composer comes pre-installed with Lando.

+All commands below can be un as `lando composer ...` from the host machine as well.

 Installing a new Module/Theme/Library
 -------------------------------------